juliabennett/obama-or-bush/README.md

 * recall: 0.975903614458
 * precision: 1.0

-Here's a few key components of this model:
+A few key components of this model:

 * Avoids noise by predicting on data that was preprocessed by removing all numbers, punctuation, and tagging errors.
 * Creates two types of features: 1) tf-idf scores from regular ol' 1-grams, and 2) tf scores from 2-grams describing parts of speech (e.g. "NOUN VERB").
 These are filtered by setting maximum and minimum document frequencies.